fsvreddit/modmail-userinfo/README.md

-# Modmail Quick User Info (modmail-userinfo)

-**When a user sends a modmail to a subreddit, this app replies to the modmail (visible to mods only) with a summary about the user including:**
+When a user sends a modmail to a subreddit, this app replies to the modmail (visible to mods only) with a summary about the user including:

 * Account age
 * Account sitewide karma